tendermint/atom_one/PROPOSAL.md

 above items, but does not meet the two thirds majority shall be deemed to have failed, even if it passes with a one half simple majority.

+Thus, self abiding, this proposal also requires an explicit two thirds supermajority YES vote to pass.

 Improvements to the ATOM ONE constitution should be coordinated primarily by pull requests to the github repo: github.com/tendermint/atom_one